 The Wabash Frisco & Pacific Railway operates a two mile round trip 1-foot gauge miniature steam railway lasting about 30 minutes that travels along the scenic Meramec River.The railroad is open every Sunday, May through October rain or shine.
 Directions

 This carefully restored 1879 two-story Chicago& Alton Railroad depot has two floors with seven rooms, including the station master's residence.
 Displays include 2 original restored Railway Express baggage carts with camel-backed top trunks, old railroad tools and equipment.
 In 1865, Abraham Lincoln's funeral car was moved from Chicago to Springfield, Illinois on the Chicago & Alton Railroad.

-Artifacts, equipment, photos, paintings and much more from the St. Louis San-Francisco Railroad and other railroads.
+Artifacts, equipment, photos, paintings and much more from the St. Louis San-Francisco Railroad along with other railroads are displayed in a locomotive, a passenger car and a caboose.
 There are many hands on things for the kids to do.
 Videos of steam and diesel trains, model train layout.
 Rolling stock displays include the Frisco locomotive, No. 4524, a commuter car and caboose.
 Open Saturdays, 2-4pm.

 The museum is open year round, operating daily during the summer and Tuesday though Sunday the remainder of the year.
 Guided tours are also available on days of operation according to season and on Sundays.
 Directions